 - To offer a platform to address cancer treatment side effects.

 - To conduct nutrition assessment of cancer patients and provide data for research.

 The current phase targets approximately 140 patients every week based on an average of about 70 patients who attend the sessions on any of the given two days which is Wednesday and Friday.
 This translates to more than 500 meals in one month.

 The long term target of the program is about 800 patients each week translating to 3200 meals each month which will extend to patients receiving Radiotherapy too.
 The main target here is to reduce the cancer burden and help patients in the fight against cancer realize the much needed support

-Implementation of KENCASA FAPP
+Implementation of KENCANSA FAPP

 Financing and Budget

-The current phase is financed by part of the funds raised through KENCASA Relay for Life event which is an annual fundraising event.
+The current phase is financed by part of the funds raised through KENCANSA Relay for Life event which is an annual fundraising event.
 The program however needs more support and partners to improve its sustainability.

 The estimated cost and budget for the program is KES 600, 000 to KES 3.94M each year.